-1896 Birthday of Ruth Gordon, later to star on Broadway in dozens of plays, including Ethan Frome, The Country Wife and her own Years Ago; also in Thornton Wilder's The Matchmaker (source of Hello, Dolly!), and in many films including "Rosemary's Baby" and "Where's Poppa?".
+1896 Birthday of Ruth Gordon, later to star on Broadway in dozens of plays, including Ethan Frome, The Country Wife, and her own Years Ago; also in Thornton Wilder's The Matchmaker (source of Hello, Dolly!), and in many films including Rosemary's Baby and Where's Poppa?
 She marries playwright Garson Kanin and lives to 1985.

-1940 Ethel Merman knocks 'em dead in Cole Porter's Panama Hattie, which opens today at the 46th Street Theatre for a 501-performance run that introduces the standard "Make It Another Old-Fashioned, Please."
+1940 Ethel Merman knocks 'em dead in Cole Porter's Panama Hattie, which opens at the 46th Street Theatre for a 501-performance run that introduces the standard "Make It Another Old-Fashioned, Please."

 2003 The untold story of the witches of The Wizard of Oz lands on Broadway as Wicked opens at the Gershwin Theatre.
-Idina Menzel (who will win a Tony Award for her performance) and Kristin Chenoweth play the witches, with veteran Joel Grey hoofing as the Wonderful Wizard of Oz.
+Idina Menzel (who wins a Tony Award for her performance) and Kristin Chenoweth play the witches, with veteran Joel Grey hoofing as the Wonderful Wizard of Oz.
 The production also welcomes back to Broadway composer Stephen Schwartz.

 2014 Ewan McGregor and Maggie Gyllenhaal make their Broadway debuts in Roundabout Theatre Company's revival of Tom Stoppard's The Real Thing, opening at the American Airlines Theatre.
 The Sam Gold-directed production also stars Cynthia Nixon and Josh Hamilton.